apache/infrastructure-website/content/pages/github-pages.md

 Title: GitHub Pages for projects

 Projects with a Git repository can _in theory_ use <a href="https://pages.github.com/" target="_blank">GitHub Pages</a> to host and deploy the project website.
-However, Infra has does not yet have a complete setup for supporting a project's site from GH Pages.
+However, Infra does not yet have a complete setup for supporting a project's site from GH Pages.
 One project has used it successfully as a proof of concept.

 The material below is theoretical at this point.